-Abood, Andrew P: Part of a team of lawyers retained by Drew Peterson.
-Abood, from Lansing, MI, said he has been working behind the scenes since mid-November 2007.
-Filed a motion to withdraw from Peterson’s murder case April 14, 2010 citing “irreconcilable differences with co-counsel Joel Brodsky”.
+Abood, Andrew P: Part of a team of lawyers retained by Drew Peterson in November 2007.
+He filed a motion to withdraw from Peterson’s defense in April, 2010, citing “irreconcilable differences with co-counsel Joel Brodsky”.

-Aikin, Candace: Stacy Peterson’s aunt residing in California.
-Candace is Christie (toutges) Cales’ sister.
+Aikin, Candace: Stacy Peterson’s aunt.
+Candace Aikin is Christie (toutges) Cales’ sister.
 Candace visited Stacy and stayed at the Peterson home in Bolingbrook for a week in the middle of October, 2007.
 She stated that there was a lot of tension in the home at the time of her visit.
 She said that she and Stacy sat in a parking lot for about an hour talking about Stacy’s marriage to Drew and that Stacy seemed very unhappy.
-Testified at Grand Jury 5/29/08.

 Alcox, Sheryl: Thomas Morphey’s girlfriend.
 Formerly employed by Bolingbrook Police Dept.

-Alessio-Policandriotes, Carla: Second judge assigned to the murder case against Drew after SA Glasgow asked for a change of judge (did not want Schoenstedt).
-Earlier dismissed March 11, 2002 Petition for 14 Day Emergency Order of Protection (Case No. 2002 OP 000460) filed by Kathleen Savio Peterson.
-Judge Alessio-Policandriotes was appointed 5/21/09 and petitioned for replacement 5/29/09.
+Alessio-Policandriotes, Carla: Second judge assigned to the murder case against Drew after SA Glasgow asked for a change of judge (he did not want Schoenstedt to preside).
+In 2002 she dismissed a Petition for 14 Day Emergency Order of Protection (Case No. 2002 OP 000460) filed by Kathleen Savio Peterson.

 Allen, James Jeffrey: Listed as the judge for the March 11, 2002 Petition for 14 Day Emergency Order of Protection (Case No. 2002 OP 000460) filed by Kathleen Savio Peterson.

 Armstrong, Derek: Founder of and publisher at Kunati books (now defunct).
-Was solicited by Peterson’s publicist, Glenn Selig, to write a book about Drew which was published by Kunati as Drew Peterson Exposed and released October 1, 2008.
-Armstrong began to refer to himself as a journalist as of November 2008 when he was asked to appear at the Grand Jury and invoked journalistic privilege.
+He was solicited by Peterson’s publicist, Glenn Selig, to write a book with Drew Peterson which was published by Kunati as Drew Peterson Exposed and released October 1, 2008.
+Armstrong paid $5000 to Joel Brodsky for access to Peterson and family photos to be included in the book.
+In November 2008 when he was asked to appear at Grand Jury, Armstrong invoked journalistic privilege to avoid testifying.

 Badalamenti, Donna: Friend of Stacy Petersons’s who testified that Drew Peterson told her soon after marrying Stacy, “This marriage better work out or I’ll kill myself.”
 She remembered telling Peterson, “Don’t do that,” to which he replied, “Then I’ll just kill her.”
-Testified at hearsay hearings January 26, 2010.
+She testified at hearsay hearings January 26, 2010.

 Baden, Michael M., M.D.: Forensic Pathologist and Medical Examiner.
 He performed the 3rd autopsy on Kathleen Savio’s body 11/16/07 (three days after the autopsy by Dr. Larry Blum).
 He determined that the cause of death was drowning and that the manner of death was homicide.

 Beck, Alexander H.: Alex Beck is listed as the attorney for Drew Peterson for the March 11, 2002 Petition for 14 Day Emergency Order of Protection (Case No. 2002 OP 000460) filed by Kathleen Savio Peterson.
-Beck represented DP in their divorce, but was replaced by Joseph Mazzone.
-Called before the Grand Jury 1-22-09.
+Beck represented Drew Peterson in their divorce, but was replaced by Joseph Mazzone.

 Belcher, Bill, Jr.: A Will County morgue technician listed as a witness on autopsy report of Kathleen Savio, March 1, 2004.